mcubelab/pdproc/README.md

 Preprocessing
 =======
-First, create a folder structure like [pushdata folder]/[surface name]/.
+First, create a folder structure like [pushdata folder]/[surface name]/ by downloading the zip-files for each surface to [pushdata folder]/ and unzipping them there.
+This should result in a folder structure like this:
-Below we will use ~/pd as the pushdata root folder, and abs as the surface.
+[pushdata folder]/[surface name]/[object name]/[object_name]_h5.zip

-Download the zip files of h5 format from mcube.mit.edu/push-dataset to the folders.
+Below we will use ~/pd as the pushdata root folder.
-I.e. The data of rect1 on ABS surface will be at ~/pd/abs/rect1_h5.zip.
+For example, the data of rect1 on ABS surface will be at ~/pd/abs/rect1/rect1_h5.zip.

 First preprocess the data using
 ```